nancyzhe/BUSeniorDesign-Opticle/README_Hardware.md

 ___OAK-D___

-The OAK-D is the primary component of Opticle that facilitates 3 major functions through its 4K RGB Camera for visual perception, a stereo pair for depth perception and an Intel Myriad X Visual processing Unit to function as the brain/processor capable of running modern neural networks while simultaneously creating a depth map from the stereo pair of images in real time.
+The OAK-D is the primary component of OpenGuide-Assist that facilitates 3 major functions through its 4K RGB Camera for visual perception, a stereo pair for depth perception and an Intel Myriad X Visual processing Unit to function as the brain/processor capable of running modern neural networks while simultaneously creating a depth map from the stereo pair of images in real time.

 __Hardware Specifications:__